Indian cabinet approves bill to punish hiding of foreign assets

-NEW DELHI (Reuters) - India’s cabinet approved a bill on Tuesday that would introduce a 10-year jail term for people convicted of illicitly stashing wealth abroad, a senior official said.
+NEW DELHI, March 17 (Reuters) - India’s cabinet approved a bill on Tuesday that would introduce a 10-year jail term for people convicted of illicitly stashing wealth abroad, a senior official said.

 The move is viewed as a first step towards empowering tax authorities and meeting the commitment of Prime Minister Narendra Modi’s 10-month-old government to enact a new law on ‘black money’, a key political challenge.